Button take you back to the top of the page

 1. Eat a Balanced Diet

-• Incorporate plenty of fruits, vegetables, whole grains, and lean proteins into your diet.
+• Incorporate plenty of fruits, vegetables, whole grains, and lean proteins into your meals.

-• Reduce your salt intake by avoiding processed foods and cooking with herbs and spices instead of salt.
+• Reduce salt intake by avoiding processed foods and using herbs and spices for flavor.

-• Limit your consumption of sugary foods and drinks.
+• Limit sugary foods and drinks that can spike blood pressure.

 2. Exercise Regularly

-• Aim for at least 30 minutes of moderate exercise, such as walking, cycling, or swimming, most days of the week.
+• Aim for at least 30 minutes of moderate exercise most days of the week.
+Activities like walking, cycling, or swimming help lower blood pressure and improve cardiovascular health.

 3. Maintain a Healthy Weight

-• If you are overweight, losing even a small amount of weight can help lower your blood pressure.
+• If you are overweight, losing even a small amount of weight can significantly lower your blood pressure.

-• Focus on a balanced diet and regular exercise to achieve and maintain a healthy weight.
+• Focus on a balanced diet and regular exercise to reach and maintain a healthy weight.

 4. Manage Stress